projectit-org/ProjectIt-documentation/src/routes/030_Developing_a_Language/020_Definition_Level/010_Editor_Definition/020_Projections.md

 a vertical list.

 You can also choose to project a list property as a [table](/030_Developing_a_Language/020_Definition_Level/010_Editor_Definition#tables).
 However, its default projection will always be a list.
-This will be generated when not present in the `.edit` files.
+This is the one that will be generated when a projection is not present in the `.edit` files.

 In a list, you can add one of the following.
 * A *separator* string, which will be shown in between all elements.